 Getting to the start of the tour from Auckland

-We recommend you arrive in Paihia no later than the afternoon before the trip.
-We hold an informal pre trip meeting at 7pm the evening before the trip starts at the Peppercorn Restauranton Kings Road, Paihia.
-We can highly recommend this restaurant, and if you would like to eat dinner here on that evening it's best to have ordered your meal by 6pm.
+We recommend you arrive in Kerikeri no later than the afternoon before the trip.
+We hold an informal pre-trip meeting at 6pm the evening before the trip starts at Maha Restaurant @ Wharepuke on 190 Kerikeri Road, Kerikeri.

-Available from Paihia only- no one way drop offs.
+Available from Kerikeri only- no one way drop offs to Auckland.

-Pick up and drop off in in Kerikeri (25 mins from Paihia).
+Pick up and drop off in in Kerikeri.
 One way drop offs can usually be arranged.

 You will need to book accommodation for at least the night before and the night following the kayak trip.
-There are numerous motels, bed and breakfasts and hostels in Paihia.
-For quality and ease of logistics we recommend the following:
+There are numerous motels, bed and breakfasts and hostels in Kerikeri.
+For quality and ease of logistics we recommend the following but you are welcome to book the hotel you fancy: